CcubeCommunity/LookOut-2024/README.md

-# LookOut 2023
+# LookOut2023/24

 ## Introduction

-Welcome to LookOut 2023 edition, our series of introductory tasks.
+Welcome to LookOut 2023/24 edition, our series of introductory tasks.
 We want to develop a working community of developers and security engineers.
 We are excited to have you here.